Industrial America and the Progressive Era – 1876-1929

 Opening of the fight at Wounded Knee, by Frederic Remington, 1891

-The National American Woman Suffrage Association is founded.
+The National American Woman Suffrage Association was founded.

 The first Ferris Wheel opened on June 21, 1893, at the Chicago World’s Fair.
-It was invented two years earlier by Pittsburgh, Pennsylvania bridge-builder George Washington Gale Ferris Jr. in 1891.
+Pittsburgh, Pennsylvania, bridge-builder George Washington Gale Ferris Jr. invented it two years earlier in 1891.

-1892 – The Homestead Strike occurs in Homestead, Pennsylvania beginning on July 1, 1892.
+1892 – The Homestead Strike occurred in Homestead, Pennsylvania, beginning on July 1, 1892.
 The strike was between the Amalgamated Association of Iron and Steel Workers and the Carnegie Steel Company.
-The final result was a major defeat for the union of strikers and a setback for their efforts to unionize steelworkers.
+The final result was a significant defeat for the union of strikers and a setback for their efforts to unionize steelworkers.

 The first professional game of American football was held on November 12, 1892, between the Allegheny Athletic Association and the Pittsburgh Athletic Club.